mayflymedia/Mr-N-Picker/README.md

     PM> Install-Package MrNPicker

 #### Manual installation
 Just download and add the package to your `App_Plugins` folder.
-When you upen your instance of Umbraco you will be able to create a new data type based on Mr N Picker.
+When you open your instance of Umbraco you will be able to create a new data type based on Mr N Picker.

 ### Using Mr N Picker
 Using Mr N Picker is simple.
 Set up a new data type and select the `Mayfly.MrNPicker` type from within Umbraco's Developer section.
-After your selection, you will be presentated with the following options for your data type, which are as follows:
+After your selection, you will be presented with the following options for your data type, which are as follows:

 * **Root nodes:** A MNTP that allows you to select one or more roots for your multi-root node picker.
 * **XPath:** A collection of XPath expressions to select a number of roots